lukacu/visual-tracking-matlab/lgt/README.md

 Citing
 ------

-If you use the LGT part of this code in an academic paper you have to refer to it by citing the following paper:
+If you use the LGT algorithm in an academic paper, please refer to it by citing the following paper:

 ```
 @article {cehovin2013tpami,
 	author = {Luka \v{C}ehovin and Matej Kristan and Ale\v{s} Leonardis},
 	journal = {Pattern Analysis and Machine Intelligence, IEEE Transactions on},
 	title = {Robust Visual Tracking using an Adaptive Coupled-layer Visual Model},
 	year = {2013},
 	doi = {10.1109/TPAMI.2012.145},